tk-s/NuSOAP5/README.md

  - The code was inconsistent in style, so I have tried to implement the Allman style (http://en.wikipedia.org/wiki/Indent_style#Allman_style)
  - Class constructors are now __construct() rather than classname
  - Unified method and variable naming within classes, removing underscores
+ - All class vars and methods listed as @private are now defined as protected

 **Keep in mind**